Skip to content

 • Team additions: Teams can add plugins within allowed boundaries

-Control what external connections Claude Code can make:
+Control what external connections the agent can make:

 {